 And hey, maybe you’ll find “the one” along the way.

-4. You can travel anytime & any place without any extra baggage.
+4. You can travel anytime and any place without any extra baggage.

 For the single woman or man, a trip to Vegas, New York, Europe, or the Bahamas can be an exciting excursion filled with unlimited possibilities.
-No need to check in with or worry about a partner back at home.
+There’s no need to check in with or worry about a partner back at home.
+(Although, you might need to figure out who will change the cat box!)

 Fidelity means committing physically and emotionally to another person.
 The ways that a couple experiences their fidelity is often characterized by lots of emotions….